Goob-Station/goobsite/src/content/posts/changelog00/index.md

 Now that we have a proper website for changelogs, I'm going back to all the old ones and consolidating them into a single one, basically a list of all goob specific features.

 ::github{repo="Goob-Station/Goob-Station"}
-### We are always open to new contributions, got something silly you wish was added to SS14?
-Make a pull request to our fork!
+### We are always open to new contributions.
+Do you have something silly you want added to Goob?
+Make a pull request!
 ---

 ## Wizard Antagonist